 Photo by Joanna O'Shea

-I was born in New York City and I am of Puerto Rican and Dominican descent.
-My genetic makeup is approximately 60% Southern Iberian, 25% Western Sub-Saharan African, 10% Indigenous American, and 5% mixed Italian/Ashkenazie Jewish.
-This mestizaje is reflective of the racial and cultural mixture that resulted from colonialismo in the Caribbean after the ill-fated arrival of Christopher Columbus in 1492.
+I was born in NYC to Puerto Rican and Dominican parents.
+My genetic makeup is Southern Iberian (60%), Western Sub-Saharan African (25%), Indigenous American (10%), and mixed Italian/Ashkenazie Jewish (5%).
+This mestizaje is reflective of the racial mixture that resulted from brutal colonialismo tactics in the Caribbean after Christopher Columbus arrived in 1492.

 2021 - The Flag Project, Rockefeller Center.
 Curated by Aperture Foundation.
 27 March - 30 April.

 2021 - Der Greif, Guest Room monthly online exhibition, curated by Anna-Alix Koffi.
 January 31.

 2020 - Chromatic Awards International Color Photography Contest, Honorable mention, Amateur Portrait Category.

 2020 - Chromatic Awards International Color Photography Contest, Honorable mention, Amateur Fine Art Category.